 Precise Placement of Pulses Exactly as Planned – Advantages of 1050 Hz Tracking / Short Latency Times

 During the first step of the IntraLASIK procedure the corneal flap is made with the WaveLight® FS200 Femtosecond Laser.
 In the second step, the corneal flap is gently pulled back and a reshaping process occurs using the EX 500 Hz excimer laser.
 This reshaping process corrects the patients’ nearsightedness, farsightedness and or astigmatism by gently and precisely removing microscopic amounts of tissue and is directly responsible for bringing the eye into focus.
 The accuracy in the performance of this task is integral to the patient’s quality of vision.
-During the procedure the patient’s eye is looking up at a green flashing fixation light which helps to keep the eye stable and minimize eye movement.
+During the procedure, the patient’s eye is looking up at a green flashing fixation light which helps to keep the eye stable and minimize eye movement.
 Even so, there is often involuntarily eye movement and the amount of eye movement will vary from one patient to the next.
 This is where eye tracking becomes very important since it monitors and adjusts for any eye movement, allowing for exact centering over the pupil and precise placement of the planned treatment.

 For an ideal treatment to occur, all the pulses of energy will be centered directly over the pupil in a predetermined pattern exactly as planned, consistently and in the shortest period of time so that hydration factors (exposure to air) are at a minimum.
 If there is eye movement during treatment and it is not adjusted for, it will affect the end result.
 The WaveLight® EX500 Excimer laser infrared camera monitors and tracks the pupil at 1050 times per second and makes adjustments for any movement at 500 times per second (latency period) or every 2 one-thousandths of a second.
-This extremely fast tracking and short latency period is well beyond any other Excimer laser ever released in the United States before.
+This extremely fast tracking and short latency period are well beyond any other Excimer laser ever released in the United States before.
 It is this extremely fast tracking and short latency period that accounts for greater safety and accuracy in delivering the planned treatment.
-This tracking is three-dimensional in that it is multi-spatial following the eye in all directions in the XY and Z axises.
+This tracking is three-dimensional in that it is multi-spatial following the eye in all directions in the XY and Z axes.

-The EX500 has the Greatest Sensitivity (compared to any other laser released in the United States) in adjusting to eye movements allowing the greatest precision, placement and safety for the patient.
+The EX500 has the Greatest Sensitivity (compared to any other laser released in the United States) in adjusting to eye movements allowing the greatest precision, placement, and safety for the patient.